climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 hint~

 ## Modify Step 5
+Did you test your electric vehicle?
 Was your guess right?
 By lowering the threshold from 0.5 to 0.2 meters, your electric car now gets closer to objects before it turns and stops.
 This change has several benefits, including fewer false triggers from the sonar sensor!

 ~hint Tell me More
 - A smaller distance setting can be good in environments where the vehicle might react to distant objects that aren’t directly in its path.